Achievable logoAchievable logo

 Answer = $100 capital gain

 The client initially sold (wrote) the contract for $400.
-Later, the client performs a closing purchase (must buy the contract to close a short position) at $300.
-This results in a net $100 capital gain.
+To close a short option position, the client must buy the contract back, which costs $300.
+The difference is a $100 capital gain.

 Exercise

 Taxes related to exercising contracts are more complicated than expiration or trading.
-Instead of a capital gain or loss, an exercise establishes cost basis or sales proceeds on the underlying security (typically stock).
-Cost basis represents the overall cost to purchase a security, while sales proceeds represents the overall liquidation value to sell a security.
-Let’s go through an example together:
+Instead of creating an immediate capital gain or loss on the option, exercise adjusts the tax numbers on the underlying security (typically stock).

 An investor goes long 1 BCD Apr 25 call at $3.
 BCD’s market price rises to $30, and the investor exercises the option.
 What is the tax consequence?